-458 INDEPENDENT DOCTORAL STUDY IN HISTORICAL THEOLOGY
+861 INDEPENDENT DOCTORAL STUDY IN WORLD MISSIONS The Department

 Under faculty supervision the student may carry out independent research on an approved topic within the scope of this department.
 Thesis required.
 Credit allowed proportionate to work but not to exceed four semester hours.

+AREA OF BIBLICAL STUDIES

+OLD TESTAMENT

+250 INTRODUCTION TO THE COMPARATIVE STUDY

+OF THE SEMITIC LANGUAGES

+Professor Waltke

+An introduction to the history of classical Hebrew by comparing the phonology, morphology, and syntax of other Semitic languages.

+2 hours.